cypress-io/cypress-documentation/source/guides/references/best-practices.md

 ## Visiting external sites

 {% note danger %}
-{% fa fa-warning %} **Anti-Pattern:** Trying to visit or interact with sites or servers you do not control.
+{% fa fa-warning red %} **Anti-Pattern:** Trying to visit or interact with sites or servers you do not control.
 {% endnote %}

 {% note success %}
-{% fa fa-check-circle %} **Best Practice:** Only test what you control.
+{% fa fa-check-circle green %} **Best Practice:** Only test what you control.
 Try to avoid requiring a 3rd party server.
 When necessary, always use {% url `cy.request()` request %} to talk to 3rd party servers via their APIs.
 {% endnote %}

 One of the first things many of our users attempt to do is involve 3rd party servers in their tests.